moonmeister/moonmeister.net/src/content/posts/choosing-a-tech-stack-part-3-what-to-choose/index.md

 ---
-title: "Choosing a Tech Stack (part 3): What to choose"
+title: 'Choosing a Tech Stack (part 3): What to choose'
 date: 2021-07-11
 tags:
-  - "jamstack"
+  - 'jamstack'
-  - "web"
+  - 'web'
 ---

 Since writing [part 2](/blog/choosing-a-tech-stack-part-2-how-to-choose/) I've been reminded in several conversations of the importance of the human element of choosing a tech stack.
 So far I've presented a very clinical approach to this problem.
 In this part we're going to cover the human element and then discuss actual technologies in the "modern" web development world and the methods they employ.